varunjatav/php-oops/Readme.md

 ## Chapter 2  :- Inheritance in PHP
+* Inheritance allows a class to reuse the code from another class without duplicating it.

+* In inheritance, you have a parent class with properties and methods, and a child class can use the code from the parent class.

+* Inheritance allows you to write the code in the parent class and use it in both parent and child classes.

+* The parent class is also called a base class or super class.
+And the child class is also known as a derived class or a subclass.

+* To define a class inherits from another class, you use the extends keyword.

 ## Chapter 3  :- Abstraction in PHP
 ## Chapter 4  :- Encapsulation in PHP
 ## Chapter 5  :- Polymorphism in PHP